Something that a mentor once said to me, years ago now, really stayed with me. He said:

-Or add a few more gratitude practice elements to enhance your gratitude experience.
+Or add a few more gratitude or appreciation practice elements to add focus and energy to your experience.

 Dive in, and see and feel what you experience.

-To benefit more from gratitude-sadhana mentoring to ‘lift off’ and strengthen your progress, schedule some coaching or mentoring.
+To benefit more from personalized mentoring to ‘lift off’ and strengthen your progress, schedule some coaching or mentoring.

-Otherwise, set your practice time, decide what you’ll do (that list of 3 things, or maybe more?), and go.
+Otherwise, set your Solo Practice time, decide what you’ll do (that list of 3 things, or maybe more?), and go.

 Big Love & Grace-Gratitude Gathering,